 Sperm travel with fluid made in a man’s reproductive system, and are released (ejaculated) during a sexual orgasm.

-The quality and health of a man's sperm can be affected by:
+The quality and health of sperm can be affected by:

 Testes need to be a few degrees cooler than the rest of the body to make good quality sperm.
 This is why they sit in the scrotum which acts like an ‘evaporative air conditioning system’, at a lower temperature than the rest of the body.
 If it gets too hot around the testes, they can have problems making sperm.